 Which Business Model Will You Choose?

 To market yourself as a fee-only fiduciary, you have two options:

-Operate as an independent adviser representative (IAR) under an established registered investment adviser (RIA)
+Operate as an investment adviser representative (IAR) under an established registered investment adviser (RIA)

 Operate as an IAR under your own RIA